w3c/wai-wcag-supplemental/content/supplemental-guidance.md

 These Design Patterns provide practical guidance on how to better meet the accessibility needs of people with cognitive and learning disabilities.

-The Patterns are organised under the following "Objectives":
+<div id="allcogapatterns">The Patterns are organised under the following "Objectives":</div>

 {% include excol2.html type="all" expand-text="Show Patterns" collapse-text="Hide Patterns"%}